jowo-io/pdf-keyword-finder/README.md

 > guide on `cd` ("change directory") can be found [here](http://modulesunraveled.com/command-line-beginners/moving-and-out-directories-cd-command)

-# bin folder
+# Bin folder

 The `bin/` folder in this directory is used to store all of your assets.
 Place your assets (CSVs, PDFs, etc) into the bin folder and then refer to their file/directory paths in the script's arguments

-# script
+# Script

-Now you're read to run the script.
+Now you're ready to run the script.
 The script has various arguments that can be passed into it.
 Most are required, but some are optional.

 ### Variables